Ovid/zen-of-test-suites/README.md

 why duplicated code is bad, I'm unsure why we tolerate this in test suites.

 Much of my work in tests has been to reduce this duplication.
-For example, many test scripts lists the same set of modules at the top.
+For example, many test scripts list the same set of modules at the top.
 I did a heuristic analysis of tests on the CPAN and chose the most popular testing modules and that allowed me to change this: